patrickverroya/CSE_Labreport_Number1/README.md

-# Labrepor
+# Labreport 1

 Objectives:
-1.To create a Laplace program that ca
+1. To create a program in Mathlab that can solve Laplace and Inverse Laplace Transform
+2. To compare the answers from Matlab and manual computation

 Solving Laplace Transform Using Manual Computation